Type your search terms and pause for instant results.

 flag (the other two being a spiny lobster and a

 History of the Animal

 The Queen Conch, or strombus giga, is found naturally in the Atlantic, from the coast of Brazil, the Bahamas, up until the Florida Keys.
-An endangered animal, it's prohibited to fish/gather conch in the United States.
+As an endangered species, it's prohibited to fish/gather conch in the United States.
 Queen Conch are protected under the CITES Treaty, and as such exporting the animal (or the shell) requires a permit.

 In the early 1990s, 16 Caribbean countries exported conch to the United States.
 Today, only 3 countries export conch to the United States (the Turks and Caicos is one).

 Queen Conch are herbivores, unlike other conch species such as the horse conch.

 Conch is becoming endangered in the Turks and Caicos due to extreme overfishing.
 Some conservation efforts have been implemented, but overall the rate of fishing is not sustainable for these mollusks.
 The

 Caicos Conch Farm on Providenciales was the world’s only conch farm, which used to supply conch for the entire country and also for export.
 However, the relative long maturity time for this marine mollusk, along with the relatively low cost of conch meat, meant it was never a highly-profitable venture.